superman108/Housing-Market-Forecast/README.md

 #### 1. Raw Data Analysis:

-This project predicts the sales price of residential properties in Ames, IA; therefore, all the datapoints that have not been tagged as residential are removed from Training set.
-The exercise reduces the dimensions of Training set from (2051, 81) to (2029, 81).
-The *PID* (Parcel identification number) column is being dropped from Training and Test sets. <br>
+This project predicts the sales price of residential properties in Ames, IA; therefore, all the datapoints that have not been tagged as residential are removed from the Training set.
+The exercise reduces the dimensions of the Training set from (2051, 81) to (2029, 81).
+The PID (Parcel identification number) column is being dropped from the Training and Test sets.  <br>

 |Zoning Type|Value counts of different zoning in Training|	Value counts of different zoning in Test|